 - You must complete the Free Application for Federal Student Aid (FAFSA) to determine if you are eligible for the Federal Pell Grant.
 For assistance filing the FAFSA, contact Husker Hub at email@example.com or 402-472-2030.
 If you are in high school, your high school counselor or the EducationQuest Foundation may also help.

-- To be considered for Nebraska Promise tuition assistance, you must complete your FAFSA by April 1 and complete the financial aid process (any necessary follow up paperwork required that is requested by the financial aid office after you initially file the FAFSA) by June 1 of the calendar year prior to fall enrollment.
+- To be considered for Nebraska Promise tuition assistance, you must complete your FAFSA by April 1 May 1 (extended for 2021) and complete the financial aid process (any necessary follow up paperwork required that is requested by the financial aid office after you initially file the FAFSA) by June 1 of the calendar year prior to fall enrollment.
 But don't wait until the last minute.
 Funds are available on a "first come, first served" basis.
 So, the sooner you submit your information, the better.

 - After you complete the FAFSA, you will receive a Student Aid Report which will tell you if you're eligible for the Federal Pell Grant and the amount of your expected family contribution.